Accessibility Tools

 During Lower Key Stage 2 the following units of work have been selected: The Stone Age through to the Iron Age, The Romans, Anglo-Saxons, Vikings, a School Designed Local History study and Ancient Egypt.
 Opportunities to develop their understanding of local history are explicit throughout.

-During Upper Key Stage 2, the following units of work have been selected: The Industrial Revolution, Shakespeare in the time of the Tudors, Walter Tull (World War I), World War II, Benin AD 900 – 1300 and Ancient Greece.
-Local historical knowledge will continue to be developed through the study of Walter Tull in Year 5.
+During Upper Key Stage 2, the following units of work have been selected: The Industrial Revolution, Shakespeare in the time of the Tudors, Walter Tull and Frank Anderson (World War I), World War II, Benin AD 900 – 1300 and Ancient Greece.
+Local historical knowledge will continue to be developed through the study of Walter Tull in Year Five.

 Key History vocabulary is specified and explicitly taught as part of the NPAT History Curriculum.
 The development of vocabulary progresses throughout the History curriculum.